pankaj485/cypress-automation-framework/codedamn-crashcourse.md

 # Starting Project

 1. Create a directory to work on and then initialize npm package by `npm init`
-2. Install cypress with `npx install cypress`
+2. Install cypress with `npm install cypress`
 3. Start cypress with `npx cypress open`

 ---